C-Dev66/HeadlineEmailerAutomation/README.md

 ## Summary
 Scripting is a powerful tool when used for automating mundane tasks.
 A webscrapper can be useful when wanting to pull information from a static webpage where html tags will not alter all that much.
 Providing these attributes to BeautifulSoup will build a collection of content(soup) where one can choose to filter and display/export.
 An excel sheet can also be used as a source to pull information from.

 Scripting is a must have tool in one's asernal.
-Looking forward to seeing what else I can automate 🦁.
+Looking forward to seeing what else I can automate.

 Useful Documentation: